MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 * The block validator will reject blocks produced after the stop slot that contain any transaction or any non-zero fee.
-* The node should notify the user at each slot when transaction processing halts in less than TBD slots.
+* The node should notify the user at each slot when transaction processing halts in less than *TBD* slots.

+To stop the network after a certain slot, the procedure will be as described
+next:

+* There will be a configuration parameter set at compile-time that will define the slot at which the node will stop the network.
+* The previous configuration should be overridable at runtime by optional CLI flags.
+* After the configured slot, the block producer will stop producing any blocks.
+* The block validator will reject any blocks received after the stop network
+* slot.
+* The node should notify the user at each slot when block production/validation halts in less than *TBD* slots.

 Each of these procedures will be described in detail in the following sections.

 ### Compile-time configuration and CLI flag

-The configuration parameter `slot_tx_end` will be set at compile-time and will define the slot at which the node will stop processing transactions.
-This configuration parameter will be optional and will default to `None`.
-If set to `None`, the node will not stop processing transactions.
+The configuration parameters `slot_tx_end` and `slot_chain_end` will be set at compile-time and will define the slot at which the node will stop processing transactions and the slot at which the network stops, respectively.
+These configuration parameters will be optional and will default to `None`.
+If `slot_tx_end` is set to `None`, the node will not stop processing transactions.
+If `slot_chain_end` is set to `None`, the node will not stop producing or validating blocks.

-There will be two optional CLI flags that will override this configuration.
+There will be four optional CLI flags that will override this configuration.

-The first CLI flag `--enable-slot-tx-end <slot>` enables the feature and sets `<slot>` as the slot at which the node will stop processing transactions.
-The second CLI flag `--disable-slot-tx-end` disables the feature and sets the slot at which the node will stop processing transactions to `None`.
+* `--enable-slot-tx-end <slot>` enables the stop transaction processing feature and sets `<slot>` as the slot at which the node will stop processing transactions.
+* `--disable-slot-tx-end` disables the previously mentioned feature and sets the slot at which the node will stop processing transactions to `None`.
+* `--enable-slot-chain-end <slot>` enables the stop network feature and sets `<slot>` as the slot at which the node will stop producing or validating blocks.
+* `--disable-slot-tx-end` disables the previously mentioned feature and sets the slot at which the node will stop producing or validating blocks to `None`.

 ### Client submits transaction

-When a client sends a transaction to the node daemon, the node will check if the stop slot configuration is set.
+When a client sends a transaction to the node daemon, the node will check if the stop transaction slot configuration is set.
 If so, and the current global slot is less than the configured stop slot, the transaction will be accepted by the node and processed as usual.
 If the current global slot is equal or greater than the configured stop slot, the transaction will be rejected.
 The client will be notified of the rejection and the reason why the transaction was rejected.
 This improves user UX by rejecting transactions that will not be included in the ledger in the preceding network.

 This can be done by adding these checks and subsequent rejection messages to the `mina_commands.ml` functions that handle transactions from the client.

 ### Block producer

-When the block producer is producing a block, it will check if the stop slot configuration is set.
-If so, and the current global slot is less than the configured stop slot the block producer will behave as usual.
-If the current global slot is equal or greater than the configured stop slot, the block producer will produce a block without any transactions and with fees set to 0.
+When the block producer is producing a block, it will check if the stop network slot configuration is set.
+If so, and the current global slot is equal or greater than the configured stop slot the block producer will not produce a block.
+If the configured stop slot is not set or it's greater than the current global slot, the block producer will then check if the stop transaction slot configuration is set.
+If so, and the current global slot is equal or greater than the configured stop slot the block producer will produce a block without any transactions and with fees set to 0.
+If the configured stop slot is not set or is greater than the current global slot, the block producer will produce blocks as usual.

-This can be done by adding these checks to block production logic, and returning an empty staged ledger diff instead of the generated one when the configured stop slot is defined and the current global slot is equal or greater than it.
-This will result in a block produced with no transactions, no internal commands, no completed snark work, and a coinbase fee of 0.
+This can be done by adding these checks to block production logic, and, firstly, deciding whether or not blocks should be produced, depending on the current global slot and the value set for the stop network slot, and secondly, returning an empty staged ledger diff instead of the generated one when the configured stop transaction slot is defined and the current global slot is equal or greater than it, resulting in a block produced with no transactions, no internal commands, no completed snark work, and a coinbase fee of 0.

 ### Block validator

-When the block validator is validating a block, it will check if the stop slot configuration is set.
-If so, and the global slot at which the block was produces is less than the configured stop slot, the block validator will validate the block as usual.
-If the global slot of the block is equal or greater than the configured stop slot, the block validator will reject blocks that define a staged ledger diff different than the empty one.
+When the block validator is validating a block, it will check if the stop network slot configuration is set.
+If so, and the current global slot is equal or greater than the configured stop slot, the block validator will reject the block.
+If the stop network slot is not set or is greater than the current global slot, the block validator will then check if the stop transaction slot configuration is set.
+If so, and the global slot at which the block was produced is less than the configured stop slot, the block validator will validate the block as usual.
+If the stop transaction slot configuration is not set or is greater than the global slot of the block, the block validator will reject blocks that define a staged ledger diff different than the empty one.

 ## Test plan and functional requirements